jgrecu/azure-stuff/README.md

 ## Purpose :
-    This repository holds the powershell scripts for starting and stopping the
-VirtualGateway packet capture.
+    This repository holds the powershell scripts for starting and stopping the VirtualGateway packet capture.
-    eof

 # azure-vpn-pcap
 chose either: